flutter/website/src/content/ui/adaptive-responsive/input.md

 a hand cursor when you hover over a button, or an `I` cursor when you hover over text.

-The Material Component set has built-in support for your standard button and text cursors.
+Flutter’s Material buttons handle basic focus states for standard button and text cursors.
+(A notable exception is if you change the default styling of the Material buttons to set the `overlayColor` to transparent.)

+<b>PENDING: should we really include this "notable exception" here?</b>

-To change the cursor from within your own widgets, use [`MouseRegion`][]:
+To change the cursor from within your custom widgets, use [`MouseRegion`][]:

 <?code-excerpt "lib/pages/focus_examples_page.dart (MouseRegion)"?>